Loweel/zabov-old/README.md

 Tiny replacement for piHole DNS filter

-Still Work in progress, BETA
+Still Work in progress, usable.

 Idea is to produce a very simple, no-web-interface , IP DNS blocker.